mvxGREEN/SoundLoader/README.md

 ### Quick Start:

 Download and install latest APK from [Releases](https://github.com/mvxGREEN/SoundLoader-Android/releases) to an Android device.
+Done!

-### Or Start From Source Code:
+### Start From Source Code:

 ### Prerequisites
 * **Android Studio**: Make sure you have the latest version of [Android Studio](https://developer.android.com/studio) installed.